NeValetik/globant-maiway/README.md

-# Find the Travel Buddy
+# MăiWai - find the Travel Buddy

 ## This is A Find Travel Buddy application created by UTM Students for Autumns intership at Pentalog Global Division